damonlynch/rapid-photo-downloader/README.rst

 While Rapid Photo Downloader's installer will automatically download and install most required Python modules not already found on your system, there are some it cannot install.
 You must install these Python modules and a few other programs prior to installing Rapid Photo Downloader.
-The Python module build requirements are the Python 3 versions
+The Python module requirements are the Python 3 versions of:
-of:

  - PyQt_ 5.4 or greater
  - All `Python gobject introspection`_ modules listed above